cblopez/mvcphpgenerator/README.md

 Python script for PHP file generator using MVC Paradigm for Python 2.7.
 Created by Christian Barral

 ## Fixed
-Fixed several syntax errors on different files.
+Fixed indentations that were causing the manual input to not behave as intended.

 ## NEW!
-Command line arguments!
-Create file structure and PHP files from an input file.
-Index Generation is now optional.
-Output directory can now be chosen.
-Output directory name can now be modified.
+End of line '\r\n', as well as single, double and triple tabulations are now defined as constants in their particular file

 ## Instructions
 Download the script and execute it via terminal